Booking an Interpreter or Sign Language Interpreter

 - Don’t worry if the interpreting is taking longer than expected.
 There may not be a directly equivalent word - or concept - in the other language so this may take longer to explain.
 The interpreter should let you know when this happens.

 There are various sources of written information available to you.
-Please visit NHS choices for more details and links.
+Please visit The NHS Website for more details and links.

 Do you need an interpreter?